 We are a small charity (no. 1140721) that has been quietly changing lives in a big way for over 40 years.
-We are at the heart of the Royal Borough of Kensington & Chelsea and the tri-borough (Kensington & Chelsea, Westminster and Hammersmith & Fulham) community from our centre on Portobello Road.
+We are at the heart of the Royal Borough of Kensington & Chelsea and the tri-borough (Kensington & Chelsea, Westminster and Hammersmith & Fulham) community

 Our service provides affordable one to one counselling for adults on low incomes in the local community; whilst supporting trainee counsellors on placement.